Charmve/BtleJack/README.md

   $ btlejack -f 0xac56bc12 -x nordic -o capture.nordic.pcap
 ```

-The ``ll_phdr`` export type is useful when sniffing an encrypted connection, as it is also supported by `crackle <https://github.com/mikeryan/crackle>`_.
+The ``ll_phdr`` export type is useful when sniffing an encrypted connection, as it is also supported by [crackle](https://github.com/mikeryan/crackle).
 So if you want to sniff and break encrypted connections, this is the way to go.

 You may also need to tell crackle to use a specific cracking strategy, by using the `-s` option: